Idriss-Malek/MAP583_Projet_CLIP/README.md

 	-softmax on all descriptors (all labels combined)
 	-for each label, softmax on the set of descriptors
 	Second way seems to work better to explain for the cat dog example
+-With Clip, should we tokenize '{category} which is/has {descriptor}' or just '{descriptor}'. (paper says first solution and accroding to dog-cat example, it seems to wrok better).